Generative Models From and For Sampling-Based MPC: A Bootstrapped Approach For Adaptive Contact-Rich Manipulation: Experimental Results

 Both CEM and DIAL-MPC~\cite{xue2024full} achieve high success rates~($\geq85$\%), demonstrating the strength of sampling-based methods.
-While DIAL-MPC includes an inner optimization loop, its gains over CEM are marginal and come at higher computational cost; thus, we use CEM for data collection.
-MPPI performs moderately (62\% success), though better tuning may close this gap.
-GPC-Shoot performance improves with more denoising steps (indicated in parentheses): 99\% success with 10 steps vs.\ 71\% with 2.
+DIAL-MPC's gains over CEM are marginal and come at higher computational cost, so we use CEM for data collection.
+MPPI achieves 62\% success, though better tuning may close this gap.
+Flow-based GPC-Shoot improves with more denoising steps (indicated in parentheses): 99\% success with 10 steps vs.\ 71\% with 2, while CVAE-based GPC-Shoot achieves 97\% success.
 Similarly, GPC-CEM with 10 steps not only achieves 99.8\% success but also reduces completion time by nearly 50\% compared to 2 steps.
 Notably, GPC-CEM remains robust under reduced horizons (1s vs.\ 3s), maintaining 96\% success versus 78\% for CEM.
 This suggests that our method enables non-myopic planning under tighter computational constraints.
 In the Push-K generalization task, GPC-CEM again outperforms all baselines, achieving 96\% success compared to 55\% for CEM, indicating strong transferability of the learned proposal distribution.
-This is a notable insight, as CEM performance drops significantly without any changes to the cost function, highlighting that the learned distribution captures meaningful structural priors useful across tasks.
+This is a notable insight, as both CVAE-based GPC-Shoot and CEM performance drops significantly without any changes to the cost function, highlighting that the flow-based learned distribution captures structural priors useful across tasks.